- When should I use the Survey123 website to author my surveys versus ArcGIS Survey123 Connect?

 The advantage of the Survey123 website authoring tools is their ease of use: you can start creating surveys with no training.
 The question types and smart survey features available through the Survey123 website authoring tools are limited but are sufficient for basic surveys.
 If you need more advanced question types or more complex rules, you'll need ArcGIS Survey123 Connect.
 In either case, your surveys will be displayed in the Survey123 website survey gallery, and you can share them and analyze your collected results in the Survey123 website as well.

 In Survey123 Connect, you can use the relevant column to hide questions by default and show them based on the answer from another question.
-No data will be submitted for a question that is not relevant, and any data previously entered into the field is deleted.
+No data will be submitted for a question that is not relevant, and any data previously entered in the field is deleted.
 For more information, see Form expressions.

 In Survey123 Connect, you can also use the body::esri:visible column.
 This column works the same way as the relevant column except it doesn't clear the value of a question hidden by the expression and still submits the hidden value to the feature layer.
 For more information, see Question visibility.